mina1957/mina1957/README.md

 I'm currently a computer science student at Yale who is passionate about problem solving!
 Apart from coding, I enjoy solving puzzles and teaching computer science!

 ### Bio
-- 🏢 I'm currently a Teaching Assistant @cs50
+- 🏢 I'm currently a Teaching Assistant @cs50 and a Student IT Technician @StudentTechnologyCollaborative
 - ⚙️ I'm skilled in: `.c`, `.py`, `.js`, `.html`, `.css`, `.rkt`
 - 🌱 I’m learning about git and open source (exciting!!)
 - 👯 I would love to collaborate on any project, so reach out!